 As Mennonite families moved further north towards Souderton/Franconia in the following centuries, Methacton Church began to be on the fringes of the larger Mennonite community rather than centrally located.

 This is its gift and its challenge.
 This church has always needed to draw people from the local community, from the Worcester/Collegeville area, to enable it to exist.
 It cannot exist on the constituency of “ethnic Mennonites” because there are none in the area.
 After being down to one member in 1943, a large Summer Bible School program was begun in the 1940’s and 50’s with the help of several families from the Plains Congregation.
 Thus began a new era in the church’s existence.
 Through this vigorous Summer Bible School outreach in the 50’s and through the preschool (begun in 1958), community people were drawn into the church and preschool ministry.

 Methacton has never been one of the large Mennonite churches.
 It has never been a church that could continue to exist on its past, or its own strength of numbers.
 It has to exist because of a mission purpose.
 It has always had to focus on outreach and on God’s purpose for being here.

-We appreciate the help Methacton got from Plains in the 50’s, but we’re now trying to reorient ourselves to our local community of Worcester/ Norristown, and we have members from Norristown, Bridgeport, Royersford, Collegeville and Lansdale.
+We appreciate the help Methacton got from Plains in the 50’s.
+Today, we seek to be a blessing to our local community of Worcester/ Norristown, and the broader community.
+Our congregants come from Norristown and Bridgeport, Royersford and Collegeville, Glenside, Green Lane and East Greenville, Skippack and Souderton, Lansdale and Lansdowne, and Pottstown.
 Our dream is to be a center of community building and blessing for our neighbors and the wider community as a witness to our Risen Lord.